 THE MILL.
-The Mill is located in the Union for the convenience of students, faculty, and staff members.
-The food service area offers a self-service area and a conventional short order section.
+The Mill is a food court located in the Union for the convenience of students, faculty, and staff members.
+The food service area offers a Chick-fil-A, Grille Works, Bene Pizzeria, Montague's Deli, Java City, and convenience store.

-CAFETERIA.
-The University operates a large and well-equipped cafeteria.
-A sincere effort is made at all times to serve well prepared, high quality food in attractive surroundings.
-Balanced meals are served resident students cafeteria style, as well as a fast food concept; pizza, burgers, and a deli style service.
+DELTA DINING.
+The University operates a large and well-equipped dining hall.
+A sincere effort is made at all times to serve well-prepared, high-quality food in attractive surroundings.
+Delta Dining will include home style meals, a deli, pasta, a grill, a bakery, exhibition cooking, and a complete produce and salad bar.

 STUDENT EMPLOYMENT.
-See Employment.
+See Employment in the Financial Information section.

 CAREER SERVICES AND PLACEMENT.
 The University provides a centralized Career Services and Placement Office (located on the third floor of the Student Union) for undergraduate students, graduate students, and alumni who seek career employment in education, business, industry, and government.
-Registration is voluntary: students are encouraged to register with the Career Placement Office Services and prior to graduation.
-Other services include: workshops on resume writing, interviewing and job search.
+Registration is voluntary: students are encouraged to register with the Career Services and Placement Office prior to graduation.
+Other services include workshops on resume writing, interviewing, and job search.
 Resume critiquing and resume referral are also provided as well as a job board where part time and full time jobs are listed.
 The Career Services and Placement Office sponsors a Fall and Spring Career Fair, Teacher Recruitment Day, and an annual Health Care Day.
-These events are open to undergraduates, graduate students, and alumni providing opportunities to explore careers, schedinternships.
-The ule interviews, and discuss www.ntweb.deltastate.edu/placement.
+These events are open to undergraduates, graduate students, and alumni providing opportunities to explore careers, schedule interviews, and discuss internships.
+The web site is www.ntweb.deltastate.edu/placement.

 SPECIAL PROGRAMS.
-Through the Special Programs Committee, the University provides outstanding concerts, speakers, and other programs for students, faculty, staff and the Delta community.
+Through the Special Programs Committee, the University provides outstanding concerts, speakers, and other programs for students, faculty, staff, and the Delta community.
 Students are admitted by ID card.

 CHURCH ATTENDANCE.
 Students of the University are welcomed into the churches of Cleveland.
-Students are encouraged to attend regularly the church of their choice.
+Students are encouraged to attend regularly the churches of their choice.